Who is 'H' in Line of Duty? Meet the suspects

 Legal counsel Gill Biggeloe is not actually a police officer, let alone a senior police officer, and she seems to be more at the periphery of events rather than at the centre.
 But her behaviour in series five has been strange and, even if she’s unlikely to be ‘H’, we have some suspicions…

 - Gill clearly still has the hots for Ted Hastings – but is her behaviour towards him motivated by more than her attraction to him, or by her frustration at his loyalty to his wife?
-First of all she urged him to retire before he damaged his reputation for ever, and now she is suddenly throwing her support behind him and vouching for his talents in front of DCC Wise.
-Perhaps she thinks he’s on the verge of being recruited to the network of bent coppers by Mark Moffatt, and will now be an asset rather than an obstacle for the OCG?
+First of all she urged him to retire before he damaged his reputation for ever, before suddenly throwing her support behind him and vouching for his talents in front of DCC Wise.
+Then, in episode five, she offered her legal services – and a “concerned” arm rub – before handing Ted a Regulation 15 notice, suspending him from duty.
+All in all, her behaviour is bizarre – and we’re still not quite sure of her motives…

 - The last time Gill appeared in Line of Duty, she was very keen for AC-12 not to catch too many bent coppers – pressuring Ted to drop prosecutions.
 Was this motivated by legal and PR concerns, or was she assigned to the anti-corruption team to stop them doing their job?